The blog formerly known as

 Before I go further… once again… I am not a doctor.
 I am not suggesting that you or anyone else should eat eggshells.
 I’m simply reporting my own experience.

-Okay, so first I found this discussion, which lists several different… Read the rest
+Okay, so first I found this discussion… Read the rest

 New Year’s Resolution #2: Generate less plastic waste from medicine and supplement packaging.